curiouslumber/Eclipse-Ecommerce-App/README.md

-# ChatXL - An E-commerce Application built using Flutter
+# Eclipse - An E-commerce Application built using Flutter

 ## Technologies Used
 - Flutter and Dart